 USA.gov links to many websites created and maintained by other public and/or private organizations as outlined in our Linking Policy.
 If you click a link to an outside website, you will leave the USA.gov site and are subject to the privacy and security policies of the owners/sponsors of the outside website.

 Social Media Sites

-USA.gov manages a presence on social media sites such as Facebook, Twitter, YouTube and others to share government information, and engage with the public.
+USA.gov manages a presence on social media sites such as Facebook, Twitter, YouTube, Snapchat, and others to share government information, and engage with the public.
 We do not collect any personally identifiable information through those sites, and we do not use personal information made available by the third-party sites.

 We do not collect personal information for any purpose other than to respond to your request.
 The only personal information that we collect is what you decide to give us by ordering publications, sending us an e-mail, or subscribing to our e-mail subscription services.
 If you choose to provide us with personal information — like filling out a Contact Us form, with an e-mail address and ZIP code, and submitting it to us through the website — we use that information to respond to your message, and to help get you the information you requested.
 Similarly, if you order a publication from us, we will collect your name, and mailing address to fulfill your order.

 We only share the information you give us with another government agency if your question relates to that agency, or as otherwise required by law.
 USA.gov never collects information or creates individual profiles for commercial marketing.